 – Concordia University (Edmonton, Alberta)

 Further particulars are listed on the homepage of the Central Office for International Affairs (Referat für Internationale Angelegenheiten).
-To apply for the exchange, students generally need to submit a letter of motivation, a current transcript of records, and two letters of recommendation by local teachers.
+To apply for the exchange, students generally need to submit a letter of motivation, a current transcript of records, and at least one letter of recommendation by local teachers.
 The deadline is usually mid-November; please contact Kerstin Maurer.